machinetranslate/machinetranslate.org/business/companies.md

 ### Quest Visual

-Acquired by Google Translate in 2014
+Acquired for its WordLens app by Google Translate in 2014

 ## 2006